squishedfox/squishedfox-com/_docs/education/CompTIA/Network+/Study Guide/Chapter 2.md

   - [ ] A. The segments delivered are acknowledged back to the sender upon their reception
   - [ ] B. If a segment is not received, the virtual circuit must be restarted from the beginning at the slower transmit interval
   - [ ] C. Any segments not acknowledged are retransmitted
-  - [ ] D. Segmetns are sequenced back into their proper order upon arrival at their destination
+  - [ ] D. Segments are sequenced back into their proper order upon arrival at their destination
   - [ ] E. All segments are retransmitted on time slot intervals

 15. Which is the purpose of flow control?